calyxir/calyx/docs/fud/synthesis.md

     fud config stages.synth-verilog.exec <path> # update vivado path fud config stages.vivado-hls.exec <path> # update vivado_hls path

+### Run

+To run the entire toolchain and extract statistics from RTL synthesis, use the `resource-estimate` target state.
+For example:

+    fud e --to resource-estimate examples/futil/dot-product.futil

+To instead obtain the raw synthesis results, use `synth-files`.

+To run the analogous toolchain for Dahlia programs via HLS, use the `hls-estimate` target state:

+    fud e --to hls-estimate examples/dahlia/dot-product.fuse

+There is also an `hls-files` state for the raw results of Vivado HLS.

 [vivado]: https://www.xilinx.com/products/design-tools/vivado.html
 [vhls]: https://www.xilinx.com/products/design-tools/vivado/integration/esl-design.html
 [gorgonzola]: https://capra.cs.cornell.edu/private/gorgonzola.html